cchitsiang/awesome-stars/topics.md

 - [wundergraph/wundergraph](https://github.com/wundergraph/wundergraph) - WunderGraph is a Backend for Frontend Framework to optimize frontend, fullstack and backend developer workflows through API Composition.
 - [getredash/redash](https://github.com/getredash/redash) - Make Your Company Data Driven.
 Connect to any data source, easily visualize, dashboard and share your data.
 - [logto-io/logto](https://github.com/logto-io/logto) - 🧑‍🚀 Logto is a cost-effective open-source alternative to Auth0.
 It offers a seamless developer experience and is well-suited for individuals and growing companies.
 - [postgresml/postgresml](https://github.com/postgresml/postgresml) - PostgresML is an AI application database.
-You can use open source models from Huggingface, or train your own, to create and index LLM embeddings, generate text, or make online predictions using only S
+Use open source models from Huggingface, or train your own, to create and index LLM embeddings, generate text, or make online predictions using only SQL.
 - [kysely-org/kysely](https://github.com/kysely-org/kysely) - A type-safe typescript SQL query builder
 - [noborus/trdsql](https://github.com/noborus/trdsql) - CLI tool that can execute SQL queries on CSV, LTSV, JSON and TBLN.
 Can output to various formats.
 - [Qovery/Replibyte](https://github.com/Qovery/Replibyte) - Seed your development database with real data ⚡️